tansudasli/azure-sandbox/README.md

 # azure-sandbox

-Architectural approaches to core cloud concepts in azure
+Architectural approaches to core cloud concepts in azure.
+For the sake of clearity, I will focus on api layer for product-services, while i highlight high level design.

 - [x] /doc : architecture design document
 - [x] /iaas : implementation scripts for traditional IaaS in cloud